 It's essential that importers and exporters are aware of what electronic customs content data is, how to correctly complete it, and where you can get them from.
 This is because any mail items being sent to overseas countries through the Royal Mail will require a CN22/23.

 Difference between CN22/23 and commercial invoices

 CN22 and CN23 documents are exclusively required when sending goods outside of the UK when shipping through the Royal Mail.
 International couriers such as DHL or DPD do not require a CN22/23, but rather a Commercial Invoice or their own variation of a customs declaration form.
 The information and use of this invoice functions similarly to CN22/23, but you'll need to complete the correct form for your preferred shipping courier.

 Why are they needed?

 - They assist customs in checking the contents of packages leaving the UK via the Royal Mail.

 - They help customs to assign the correct duties and charges that need to be applied.

 - The forms aid in the monitoring of prohibited goods being shipped.

 Must be used if your goods are being transported outside of the UK, up to the value of £270*

 If the value of your goods being transported outside of the UK have a value of over £270, then a CN23 is needed instead of a CN22

 What information you’ll need to include

 You must complete your CN22/23 fully and honestly.
 The sender of the package is legally responsible for the customs declaration, and the sender of the package must sign it.

-Any misinformation or lack of completing can result in delays in processing, mail return or seizure by customs authorities.
+Any misinformation or lack of completion can result in delays in processing, mail return or seizure by customs authorities.
 It’s essential that you truthfully and accurately declare the items being sent.
 Here’s everything you should prepare for your CN22/23 customs declaration form: